soitun/dns-proxy-server/.github/ISSUE_TEMPLATE/bug-unexpected-behavior-report.md

 ---

-### What is Happening
+### What is Happening / What is expected

-Please describe how to reproduce the issue with a minimal example
+* Please describe how to reproduce the issue with a minimal example

-### What is expected

-Describe what you expected to happen and why
+* Describe what you expected to happen and why

 ### Specs
-- OS: [e.g. Ubuntu 16]
+* OS: [e.g. Ubuntu 16]
-- Docker Version: `docker version`
+* Docker Version: `docker version`
-- DPS Version: `docker exec dns-proxy-server /app/dns-proxy-server -version` or `./dns-proxy-server --version`
+* DPS Version:
+  * When running on standalone mode: `./dns-proxy-server --version`
+  * When using dokcer: the docker image version or run the following if you are using the latest `docker run --rm  defreitas/dns-proxy-server --version`
-- Attach DPS Log file
+* Attach DPS Log file